-The United States and Costa Rica are parties to the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which aims to facilitate trade and investment and further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
+Costa Rica and the United States are parties to the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which aims to facilitate trade and investment and further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
 CAFTA-DR contains a chapter on investment similar to a bilateral investment treaty with the United States.

 The United States is Costa Rica’s largest trading partner, accounting for approximately 40 percent of Costa Rica’s exports and imports.
 The United States also represents the largest source of tourism and foreign direct investment to Costa Rica.
+According to the Costa Rican Central Bank, the U.S. foreign direct investment in Costa Rica amounted to $23.5 million in 2019, accounting for over 55 percent of the total inward investment.
 U.S. exports to Costa Rica include petroleum products, automotive parts and supplies, renewable energy, franchises, hotel and restaurant equipment, healthcare products, and construction equipment.
 U.S. imports from Costa Rica include medical devices, pineapples, bananas, and coffee.

 Costa Rica’s Membership in International Organizations

 Costa Rica and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
-Costa Rica is currently in the accession process with the Organization for Economic Cooperation and Development (OECD).
+Costa Rica realized its eight-year quest to accede to the Organization for Economic Cooperation and Development (OECD) on May 15, 2020.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.

 More information about Costa Rica is available from the Department of State and other sources, some of which are listed here: